 The Teachers of Critical Languages Program (TCLP), sponsored by the Bureau of Educational and Cultural Affairs of the U.S. Department of State, is designed to increase the study and acquisition of important world languages in U.S. schools.
-This program enables primary and secondary schools to strengthen their teaching of Mandarin and Arabic by bringing Chinese, Egyptian, and Moroccan teachers to the U.S. to teach their native languages and culture for an academic year.
+This program enables primary and secondary schools to strengthen their teaching of Mandarin and Arabic by bringing teachers from People's Republic of China (PRC), Egypt, Morocco, and Taiwan to the U.S. to teach their native languages and culture for an academic year.
 The exchange teachers receive on-going methodological observation and training opportunities, live and work in an immersive English environment, and receive a certificate of participation following their exchange.

 1) To introduce and expand the teaching of critical foreign languages in American primary and secondary schools, thereby improving the language skills of young Americans and motivating increased study of these languages.

-American students learn Chinese and Arabic and are motivated to learn them.
+American students learn Mandarin and Arabic and are motivated to learn them.
 There is near universal agreement that these languages, including English, will be critically important to know in the years to come.

 2) To enable international teachers to learn first-hand about the culture and society of the United States, improve their English language proficiency, and to expand their knowledge of U.S. teaching methodologies.

-Students in China, Egypt, and Morocco will have the opportunity to learn more about American culture and English language from their teachers when the international teachers return home; this effect expands as Chinese, Egyptian, and Moroccan teachers can share best practices and new methodologies with colleagues at their home schools, including through support of alumni grant opportunities.
+Students in participants' home schools will have the opportunity to learn more about American culture and English language from their teachers when the international teachers return home; this effect expands as international teachers can share best practices and new methodologies with colleagues at their home schools, including through support of alumni grant opportunities.

 3) To increase mutual understanding between U.S. school communities and visiting international teachers, and by extension, their home institutions and students.

-Through the exchange between communities and Chinese, Egyptian, and Moroccan exchange teachers, each grows to understand and appreciate each other’s culture, especially as stories are shared throughout the communities.
+Through the exchange between U.S. school communities and international teachers, each grows to understand and appreciate each other’s culture, especially as stories are shared throughout the communities.

 BUREAU OF EDUCATIONAL AND CULTURAL AFFAIRS, U.S. DEPARTMENT OF STATE (Sponsoring Organization)